igordejanovic/parglare/docs/grammar_language.md

 my_rule = grammar.get_nonterminal('MyRule')

 # User meta-data is accessible on the non-terminal
+# Rule level meta-data are only those defined on the
-# The first value found in the order of the definition will be used.
+# first rule in the order of the definition.
 assert my_rule.label == 'My Label'

 prod1 = my_rule.productions[0]